DominicJW/AnyLengthBert/README.md

 ```
 only SentencePairClassifier must be imported.
 MaskedGlobalAvgPool1d, MaskedGlobalMaxPool1d do not need importing if instantiating a new model.

+How it works:

+text is tokenised, and broken into overlapping chunks.
+These chunks are then fed one by one to a bert layer, the pooler outputs (tanh + dense layer on cls token embedding ) are then aggregated by  average pooling and max  pooling across them, then the average and max pools are summed, and then normalised.
+This is to get the benefit of maxpool which can be good at highlighting prominent features, with the more holistic and smoother average pooling.

 AnyLengthBert.pt can be downloaded from https://www.dropbox.com/scl/fi/u1m76jo7ai2vd5kbk1kym/AnyLengthBert.pt?rlkey=qhdw3f5yqw8qzmfslbz795qqx&st=wixhnsh2&dl=1
 But it takes only 3 minutes to train on the training dataset, with an L4 GPU